What is an Electronic Payment System?

 4. Can electronic payment systems work without the internet?

 Most e-payment systems require internet connectivity, but some methods can function offline.
-For example, contactless cards and near-field communication (NFC) can complete small transactions through radio frequency technology.
+For example, contactless cards and near-field communication (NFC) may support limited offline transactions for small values, subject to issuer controls, after which online synchronization is required.
 However, settlement and confirmation still depend on online synchronization with the payment network.

 5. What are settlement and clearing in an electronic payment system?